 Children's Holiday Toy Drive: Donations of toys and gifts for young and adolescent children are collected for City Wide Club of Houston and distributed on Christmas Eve at George R. Brown Convention Center in Houston.

 Mitten Tree: In December we collect winter clothing items for the SEARCH Homeless Services Center

 International Outreach: Working with our partners at ANSWER (American Nepal Student and Women's Educational Relief) we provide scholarships for children in India's lower caste system to attend school.
 BAUUC is also proud to participate in the FINCA Bank microlending program to offer small business loans in developing countries.

 We live out our commitment to provide education, advocacy and support to those affected by mental illness and mental health issues:

 Greater Houston NAMI Walk: Each spring, our BAUUC Team participates in this walk to support the Houston chapter of the National Alliance on Mental Illness as part of our ongoing ministry of support and advocacy for people with mental illness.

 The National Alliance on Mental Illness (NAMI) offers a Bay Area support group for relatives and friends of people with serious mental illnesses.
-The group meets on the first and third Tuesday night of each month at BAUUC.
+The group meets at 7:00 PM on the first and third Tuesday night of each month at BAUUC.
 Persons with mental illness are also welcome.